Luizpaludo/Artificial-Intelligence-Applications-ITAI-2372/README.md

 Welcome to my Artificial Intelligence Applications Portfolio.

-This repository contains the assignments and projects I completed for **ITAI 2372 – Artificial Intelligence Applications** at **Houston Community College**.
+This repository contains the assignments and projects I completed for **ITAI 2372 – Artificial Intelligence Applications** at **Houston City College**.
 Throughout the course, I explored how artificial intelligence is transforming different industries by analyzing real-world applications, ethical considerations, emerging technologies, and future trends.

 The portfolio demonstrates my understanding of AI concepts through research, case studies, and industry analysis.